What is Statement of Purpose?

 - Language is an important parameter so you should avoid using slangs (Yeah!, Chuck, etc.).
 Also avoid using short form for words like you, are, etc. Keep your vocabulary in control though.
 Don’t refrain yourself from using nice GRE words.
 Make sure that the usage of the word makes sense.

 - We love copy-pasting but, this is not the place.
-You can take an SoP template, but it would be appreciative that you make your own as unique as possible.
+You can take a statement of purpose sample, but it would be appreciative that you make your own as unique as possible.

 - Your SoP shouldn’t highlight your interest in working in an MNC or earning heavily in dollars.
 It should hit your goals and targets.
 It should be inclined towards your interest in the course and the respective university.